-Public Citizen also challenged the filing of large parts of the parties' appellate briefs, as well as thirteen volumes of the fifteen-volume joint appendix, under seal.
+Public Citizen also challenged the filing of large parts of the parties’ appellate briefs, as well as thirteen volumes of the fifteen-volume joint appendix, under seal.
 The parties agreed to file entirely unredacted briefs, but although Rosetta Stone agreed to the unsealing of the entire joint appendix, Google has opposed the unsealing of nearly 800 pages of the joint appendix.
-We argue that, because Google has refused to provide a detailed explanation of its secrecy claims, and because it has not introduced any evidence of its need for secrecy, the entire joint appendix should be unsealed.
+We argued that, because Google had refused to provide a detailed explanation of its secrecy claims, and because it had not introduced any evidence of its need for secrecy, the entire joint appendix should be unsealed.
+The court ruled that only those documents that both parties had agreed to unseal must be filed publicly.